andrewpmilne/project-five-golf-data-analytics/README.md

 - **Dashboard deployment and release:** Launch the Streamlit app for client access and testing.

 **Ethical or Privacy concerns?**
 No. The dataset consists of publicly available PGA Tour performance statistics.
-Although names are included, they are of professional golfers whose perforance data is already in the public eye.
+Although names are included in the initial database, they are of professional golfers whose perforance data is already in the public eye.
 No personal or senstitive data is included.

 **Does the data suggest a particular model?**
 Yes.
 The data supports: